Fuze: Inertia

-Proximity fuze
+Proximity

-Proximity fuzes cause a missile warhead or other munition (e.g. air-dropped bomb or sea mine) to detonate when it comes within a certain pre-set distance of the target, or vice versa.
+Proximity fuzes cause a missile warhead or other munition (e.g. air-dropped bomb, sea mine, or torpedo) to detonate when it comes within a certain pre-set distance of the target, or vice versa.
 Proximity fuzes utilize sensors incorporating one or more combinations of the following: radar, active sonar, passive acoustic, infrared, magnetic, photoelectric, seismic or even television cameras.
 These may take the form of an anti-handling device designed specifically to kill or severely injure anyone who tampers with the munition in some way e.g. lifting or tilting it.
 Regardless of the sensor used, the pre-set triggering distance is calculated such that the explosion will occur sufficiently close to the target that it is either destroyed or severely damaged.